Equitable/trump/README.rst

 ------------------------------------------

-Trump is a framework for objectifying data, with the goal of centralizing the responsibility of managing feeds, munging, calculating and checking data, upstream of any application or user requirement.
+Trump is a framework for objectifying data, with the goal of centralizing the responsibility of managing feeds, munging, calculating and validating data, upstream of any application or user requirement.

-Inside the Trump framework, a symbol refers to one or more data feeds, each with their own instructions saved for retrieving data.
-Once it's retrieved by Trump, depending on the attributes of the symbol, it gets munged, aggregated, checked, and cached.
-Downstream users are free to query the existing cache, force a re-cache, or check any property of the data prior to using it.

-System Admins can systematically detect problems in advance, via common integrity checks of the data, then optionally schedule the re-cache by tag or symbol name.
-Users and admins have the ability to manually override problems if they exist, with a specific feed, in a way that is centralized, audited, and backed-up.

 With a focus on business processes, Trump's long run goals enable data feeds to be: